IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

   * e.g., `Ecology`, `Environmental history`
   * be mindful of the authority type in the blue box next to the authority name
   * it also helps to note that, as proper names, every word in the title of a serial publication is capitalized, but in concepts only the first word is capitalized
-* **Gender** is a psychosocial construct and an historiographic analytic.
+* **Gender** is a psychosocial construct and an analytic approach.
 Please do not tag every record that has anything to do with women with `Science and gender` or `Gender` just because it involves women.
 Would you tag every record that involves a man with `Gender`?
 No.